sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 H&R Block will also do it for around $300.

-There are short versions of US forms for non-residents (you may not apply) which Stephen used last tax year.
+There are short versions of U.S. forms for non-residents (you may not apply) which Stephen used last tax year.

-The main question Stephen had was whether he had to pay taxes twice in both Canada and the US.
-In his situation, Canada knew how much he was taxed in the US and applied some formula to not tax him twice.
+The main question Stephen had was whether he had to pay taxes twice in both Canada and the U.S..
+In his situation, Canada knew how much he was taxed in the U.S. and applied some formula to not tax him twice.

 The IRS has a [good section][IRS-AlienExemptions] on how many exceptions you can